 Moomba Carnival offers up some of the country’s most exciting rides.
 The famous event brings the world’s best water skiers and A-list watersport athletes from more than 16 countries to battle it out for the Moomba Masters title.

-You can also enjoy the world famous Birdman Rally where contestants attempt to fly over the Yarra river by leaping from a platform with wings attached.
+You can also enjoy the world-famous Birdman Rally where contestants attempt to fly over the Yarra river by leaping from a platform with wings attached.
 And all in the name of charity.
 At night, the skyline of Melbourne is lit up with colourful fireworks displays throughout Moomba.
-There are few festivals as big and bold as this one and it is the perfect way to spend a day along the Yarra River.
+There are few festivals as big and bold as this one and it is the perfect way to spend a day near the Yarra River in Melbourne.

 4. Explore Nature's Heaven - Royal Botanic Gardens

-Situated to the south of Yarra River, the Melbourne Royal Botanic Gardens have some of the most exquisite flora and fauna to offer up to nature aficionados.
+Situated to the south of the River in Melbourne, the Melbourne Royal Botanic Gardens have some of the most exquisite flora and fauna to offer up to nature aficionados.
 The garden was set up in 1846 and has two sites: Melbourne and Cranbourne.
 Melbourne Gardens spans over 38 hectares, having 50,000 individual plants of different species, some native and others; not.

 There is the Ian Potter Foundation Children’s Garden that provides a source of immense motivation for little ones with its rich and diverse collection.
-And the Aboriginal Heritage Walk guides you through the rich and diverse history and culture of Australia.
+And the Aboriginal Heritage Walk guides you through the rich and diverse history and culture of Australia guiding you past the best the Yarra Melbourne has to offer.

 The Ornamental Lake at the Botanic Gardens makes for an idyllic picnic spot where you can escape the hustle and bustle of the city and take five in a green and serene spot.
 One of the most popular features of this garden is The Tan, a running track popular with locals, tourists, and sports enthusiasts.
 In the summer season, Melbourne Gardens plays host to many live theatre shows and a moonlight cinema.